joshmcarthur/joshmcarthur.github.com/_posts/2018-05-28-git-commit-message-templates.md

 ```
 -t <file>
 --template=<file>
-  When editing the commit message, start the editor with the contents in the given file.
-The commit.template configuration variable is often used to give this option implicitly to the command.
-This mechanism can be used by projects that want to guide participants with some hints on what to write in the message in what order.
-If the user exits the editor without editing the message, the commit is aborted.
-This has no effect when a message is given by other means, e.g. with the -m or -F options.
+  When editing the commit message, start the editor with the
+  contents in the given file.The commit.template configuration
+  variable is often used to give this option implicitly to the
+  command.
+This mechanism can be used by projects that want to
+  guide participants with some hints on what to write in the
+  message in what order.
+If the user exits the editor without
+  editing the message, the commit is aborted.
+This has no effect
+  when a message is given by other means,
+  e.g. with the -m or -F options.
 ```

 The trick is to combine this option with the ability to set up [Git aliases](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) to make it easy to start commits using a particular template, for example: